-• Disabled parking spot.

-• All steps edged with yellow to ensure they are easier for those with visual impairments to negotiate

-• Ramps ensure the site is accessible to all.

-• One toilet has been adapted to ensure accessibility for visitors with a disability.

-• 'Breakout' rooms are available and have been developed to improve inclusive practice for SEND and vulnerable pupils.
+- Disabled parking spot - All steps edged with yellow to ensure they are easier for those with visual impairments to negotiate - Ramps ensure the site is accessible to all. - One toilet has been adapted to ensure accessibility for visitors with a disability. - There is an accessible 'wet' room which allows staff to assist children who may need changing. - There are separate toilets for the mobile classrooms in Y5/6. - 'Breakout' rooms are available and have been developed to improve inclusive practice for SEND and vulnerable pupils.
+One small area off the main Hall is now the 'Calm Corner' to provide a quitter area for children who might be experiencing difficulties with sensory needs. - The school has invested in an Immersive Technology Room with interactive programs.

-Our Accessibility and Equality Duty Plan (a statutory requirement) describes the actions the school has taken to increase access to the environment, the curriculum and to printed information is available via the school website.
+Our Accessibility and Equality Duty Plan (a statutory requirement) describes the actions the school has taken to increase access to the environment, the curriculum and printed information is available via the school website.